innat/UniFormerV2/INFO.md

 - For those **scene-related** datasets (e.g., Kinetics), they **ONLY** add global UniBlocks.
 - For those **temporal-related** datasets (e.g., Sth-Sth), they adopt **ALL** the designs, including local UniBlocks, global UniBlocks and temporal downsampling.

+The following terms are used as variable while building the model.
+Some many not self-explainable and needs to be re-touch (TODO).

 ```yaml
 N_LAYERS: 4  # number of global UniBlocks
 MLP_DROPOUT: [0.5, 0.5, 0.5, 0.5]  # dropout for each global UniBlocks